Personal Injury & Medical Malpractice Lawyers

 When this does occur, the Courts will look to Childs and note that a duty of care may exist in any party situation where there is a risk of foreseeable harm that is proximate between the host and guest.
 The likelihood of this being the case is higher where the guests are minors, first-time cannabis users, or where the party includes inherently risky activities, such as swimming, go-karting, or physical activity.

 Party hosts generally do not owe a duty of care to third parties, but they can owe such a duty to their guests.
 To avoid liability, a host should take active and positive steps to ensure safety and mitigate risks.
-Some practices are relatively common, such as leaving car keys in a bowl or organizing taxis for guests, but some are more forward-thinking:
+Some practices are relatively common, such as leaving car keys in a bowl or organizing Ubers for guests, but some are more forward-thinking:

 • Consider outlining safe party practices and plans for home commutes within the party invitation